2025–26 Professional U18 Development League: EFL Youth Alliance

 League 2 is run by the Football League under the auspices of the Football League Youth Alliance.
 This is for academies that are Category Three and Four in the EPPP.
 The competition consists of the Under-18 sides from the Category Three and Category Four Academy Clubs of the EFL and Premier League, along with selected National League Clubs.
-41 Academies competed this season, 3 fewer than the previous season.
+42 Academies competed this season, 2 fewer than the previous season.
 For clubs that get relegated to the National League, they have two years to gain promotion back to the EFL.
 Otherwise, they lose their license with the League.
-Hartlepool United U18s and Rochdale U18s did not return after their parent club lost their EPPP license and would not participate this season.
+Hartlepool United and Rochdale did not return after their parent club lost their EPPP license and would not participate this season.
 For clubs that get relegated to the National League, they have two years to gain promotion back to the EFL.
 Otherwise, they lose their license with the League.
-Accrington Stanley U18s closed their academy dues to costs and won't be participating as well, and Morecambe U18s closed their academy due to being suspended by the National League temporarily, Harrogate Town U18s moved to the National League U19s, and Huddersfield Town U18s academy was upgraded to Category 2 status.
+Accrington Stanley closed their academy dues to costs and won't be participating as well, and Morecambe temporarily closed their academy due to being suspended by the National League temporarily, Harrogate Town moved to the National League U19s, and Huddersfield Town academy was upgraded to Category 2 status.
 Barnet and Oldham Athletic joined after their first team was promoted.
-In the Academy category front Wrexham U18s was promoted from Category Four to Category Three.
-Wycombe Wanderers joins the Youth Alliance as a Category four academy for the first time since 2011/2012.
-The format is the same as the previous season.
+In the Academy category front Wrexham was promoted from Category Four to Category Three.
+Wycombe Wanderers joins the Youth Alliance as a Category Four academy for the first time since 2011/2012.
+The format returned to the Division format and the winners of the divisions would play in a 4 team playoff to determine the national champion.